Shreyas-SAS/Draw-board/README.md

 ## Getting Started

-To start using the application you can either clone the repository and launch the index.html file or view the hosted version of the web app here at [link](#)
+To start using the application you can either clone the repository and launch the index.html file or view the hosted version of the web app here at [draw-artist](https://draw-artist.herokuapp.com/)

 ---
 <b>Description:</b><br>